Hamas' threat to delay the next release of Israeli hostages raises fears for Gaza ceasefire

 The developments also have led to new fear in Gaza, where hundreds of thousands of displaced Palestinians have surged to what remains of their homes in the territory’s north after fleeing in the war’s earliest weeks.

-The uncertainty, just over halfway into the ceasefire’s six-week first phase, complicates talks on the far more difficult phase.
-It also jeopardizes the pause in the devastating fighting and the increase in humanitarian aid for Gaza that it has made possible.
+The uncertainty, just over halfway into the ceasefire’s six-week first phase, complicates talks on the far more difficult second phase.
+It also jeopardizes the pause in the devastating fighting and the increase in humanitarian aid for Gaza that the truce has made possible.

 Already, there had been concerns that the war would resume at the end of the first phase in early March.

-Hamas accused Israel of not holding up its end of the deal by initially delaying the return of Palestinians to northern Gaza over an earlier dispute, carrying out strikes across the territory and hindering the entry of humanitarian aid.
+Hamas accused Israel of not holding up its end of the deal by initially delaying the return of Palestinians to northern Gaza over an earlier dispute, carrying out strikes across the territory and hindering the entry of tents, mobile homes and medical supplies for hospitals.

 The militant group, which quickly reasserted control over Gaza when the ceasefire began on Jan.
 19, said the next hostage release would be delayed “until further notice.”